Demonstrate Your Visual Skills Through Suffolk Coursework

 - ADI S110 Digital Orthographics (for Interior Design)

 If your studio work needs further development, you will have another opportunity to be assessed at the end of the first semester based on your studio course grades.
-If you earn a 2.7 GPA in the three studio courses (ADF S101, ADF S166 and ADF S171 or ADI S110) with no grade lower than a C+, you may be invited to join an Art & Design program.
-If you do not meet the GPA requirements in these studio courses, you may petition the Foundation Program Director to review samples of your work.
-You may also solicit letters of recommendation from your studio faculty to further support your candidacy.
+If you earn a 2.7 GPA in your studio courses with no grade lower than a C+, you will be invited to join an Art & Design program.
+If you do not meet the GPA requirements in your studio courses, you may petition the Art & Design Chair to review samples of your work.
+You also may solicit letters of recommendation from your studio faculty to further support your candidacy.